stat545ubc-2023/mda-jcforward/README.md

 ### Files

-- Milestone 1: contains scripts and markdown files for milestone 1.
+- **Milestone 1**: contains scripts and markdown files for milestone 1. md File for marking. rmd File for all other code.
 More concerned with data exploration and research question making.
-- Milestone 2: contains scripts and markdown files for milestone 2.
+- **Milestone 2**: contains scripts and markdown files for milestone 2. md File for marking. rmd File for all other code.
 More concerned with data analysis and tidying.
-- Output: contains CSV and R binary file for Task 4 of milestone 2
+- **Output**: contains CSV and R binary file for Task 4 of milestone 2
-- mda_deliverable1_files: contain png files for the outputs for Milestone 1
+- **mda_deliverable1_files**: contain png files for the outputs for Milestone 1
-- mda_deliverable2_files: contain png files for the outputs for Milestone 2
+- **mda_deliverable2_files**: contain png files for the outputs for Milestone 2

 ## How to Engage with this Repository